duck57/BSV/readme.md

 store both the numerator and denominator as integers if possible and otherwise store them both as floats.

-TODO: or should the integer/float conversion be separate for the numberator & denominator?
+TODO: or should the integer/float conversion be separate for the numerator & denominator?

 #### Date: `D`